lullabysinger/quanteda.dictionaries/README.md

     ## 5   4.24  6.19  0.69  0.23  0.11   0.00 1.95  2.18    1.72       0  13.65
     ## 6   4.65  3.98  0.13  0.00  0.00   0.00 0.53  0.93    0.40       0   9.69

 ## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md), which we adhere to, based on the original from `kbenoit/quanteda.dictionaries`.

 By participating in this project you agree to abide by its terms.